Graduate Student Awards

 APPLICATION PROCEDURE

-To apply, you must submit a Complete Application by the deadline, which consists of:
+To apply, you must submit a Complete Application package by the deadline, which consists of:

 1. Main Application form

-• Submit the Application Form via the Online Portal .
+Download the Main Application Form and submit it via the Online Portal

 2. Post-secondary transcripts from all post-secondary institutions attended